At a Glance

 Multi-tasking greatly improves agent utilisation.
 Agent idle time is virtually eliminated, and reliance on workforce management predictions greatly reduced.

-With Agent Desktop, in order to switch between media types, agents don’t have to log out of one and into another.
+With Agent Desktop, in order to switch between media channels, agents don’t have to log out of one and into another.
 Traversing channels is easy and instant, so they can be more productive.
-And with all media types presented in the same tool with the same look and feel, agents no longer have to learn how to navigate multiple systems, reducing agent training costs.
+And with all media channels presented in the same tool with the same look and feel, agents no longer have to learn how to navigate multiple systems, reducing agent training costs.

 By providing a varied and refreshing work load across all media channels, in an effective multi-session environment, the agent’s job is more interesting and rewarding.
 This makes for happier, more productive agents, ready to provide great service, who are more likely to flourish, and less likely to leave.